-We do not currently sell advance tickets.
-They can be purchased at the theater on show nights when doors open at 7 PM.
+Advanced tickets can be purchased through our Calendar page.
+Click the date you want, and the specific event at the bottom of the page.
+Tickets can also be purchased at the theater on show nights when doors open at 7 PM.
 All shows start at 8 PM.
 We recommend getting there by 7:30 to get good seats.

 No. We may ask for audience suggestions, but that’s about it.
 You will never be forced to do something if you don’t volunteer, and we won’t single you out.
 We think that’s annoying.

 We leave that up to your discretion.
 Our shows should be considered Rated R for potential language and adult situations.
 Realistically, 17 is probably the minimum age.

 Why yes we do.
 We have a full service kitchen and an assortment of appetizers of sandwiches on our menu.

 We have our own parking lot to the east of our building.

 First, take the classes.
 Then either audition for a show or our Harold program.
 If you don’t like auditioning or want to do your own thing, form a team (after studying with us) with people you like performing with.
 Practice a lot.
 Then look for opportunities (ie. Cagematch or The Bunker) to perform at The Improv Shop.
 There’s also other opportunities that spring up around town.
 Perhaps consider joining the Facebook group “Saint Louis Improv” to hear about stuff going on